michaeld96/R-Notes/Shiny/notes.md

 ### Action Buttons

 Action buttons let a user perform something by just hitting a button.
 Here are two, `actionButton()`, and `actionLink()`.
 These two are usually paired with `observeEvent()` or `eventReactive()` in the server function.
 Later on we will learn how to implement these functions inside of our server.
-Also, the apperance of these buttons can be customized with the `class` argument by using `"btn-primary"`, `"btn-success"`, `"btn-info"`, `"btn-warning"`, or `"btn-danger"`.
+Also, the appearance of these buttons can be customized with the `class` argument by using `"btn-primary"`, `"btn-success"`, `"btn-info"`, `"btn-warning"`, or `"btn-danger"`.
 The button can also be changed with `"btn-lg"`, `"btn-sm"`, or `"btn-xs"`.
 Last thing we'll mention on action buttons is that they can also span the whole width of the page using `"btn-block`.
 Here are some button examples:

 ## Example 6: Action Buttons